 And, these are just a small sample.
-If you have kids, you should know what I mean.
+If you have kids, you know what I mean.

 In today’s post, I am going to delve into what could turn into a controversial subject: How to talk with your kids about joining the military.

-Maybe you or your spouse are currently in the military and you know how much it can be a good base for your child.
-Or maybe you are strongly opposed to your child being in the military and you want to attack the issue before it arises.
+Maybe you or your spouse are currently in the military and you know how much it can help your child.
+Or maybe you are strongly opposed to your child serving in the military and you want to attack the issue before it arises.